tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/publish-on-the-web/shiny-apps.md

 In this guide, we'll walk you through the fundamental concepts of creating Shiny apps, step by step.
 By the end, you'll have the skills to transform your static analyses into engaging web applications that empower your audience to conduct their own explorations.
 So, whether you're a data analyst, a scientist, or anyone who wants to convey insights in an interactive and impactful way, dive into the world of Shiny apps and unlock the potential of dynamic data visualization!

-The building blocks consists of the following sections
+The building block consists of the following sections
 - Skeleton
-- Lay-out options
+- Layout options
 - Define placeholders
 - Control widgets
 - An example